-- □ Identify the demand for power and the type of power needed (electricity, natural gas, steam). - ☐ Identify supplies, especially transmission capacities. - Identify the vendors available for (1) supply and (2) transmission and the energy rates.
-Rochester Gas & Electric (RG&E) owns and maintains a majority of the electric and natural power can be used in the form of steam and chilled water.
-Diesel fuel may power back-up or emergency generators.
-In addition, green power considerations (biomass, wind energy, photovoltaics) have become sustainable "green" options.
+- ☐ Identify the demand for power and the type of power needed (electricity, natural gas, steam). - ☐ Identify supplies, especially transmission capacities. - ☐ Identify the vendors available for (1) supply and (2) transmission and the energy rates.

-gas infrastructure within the City limits.
-In addition, the Public Service Commission maintains a list of energy service companies that can provide for development and redevelopment energy requirements.
+Rochester Gas & Electric (RG&E) owns and maintains a majority of the electric and natural gas infrastructure within the City limits.
+In

-Identify required improvements to the infrastructure for each type of power needed.
+- addition, the Public Service Commission maintains a list of energy service companies that can provide for development and redevelopment energy requirements. - ☐ Identify required improvements to the infrastructure for each type of power needed.
 Determine the cost of providing sufficient power to the site.